Original Version Copyright © 2002, First Revision © 2009, Second Revision © 2015,

 An online exhibit by Terrance R. Harris, "Newfoundland Fiscal Stamps and Usages", displays the various usages of revenue stamps in Newfoundland prior to Confederation in 1949.

 Most new discoveries and current research on Canadian Revenues are published in Canadian Revenue Newsletter (CRN), the newsletter of the Canadian Revenue Study Group.
-Many issues of CRN are available online in the Study Group area of the BNAPS website.
-Recent articles on Canadian Revenues have also appeared in BNA Topics, The Revenue Journal (published in the UK) and The American Revenuer.
+Many issues of CRN are available on the Canadian Revenue Study Group web page.
+Articles on Canadian revenues have also appeared in BNA Topics, The Revenue Journal (published in the UK) and The American Revenuer.

 Copyright © 2002-2015 Christopher D. Ryan.